 The settlement of the Company's various transactions with NGUSA and certain affiliates generally occurs via the intercompany money pool in which it participates.
 The Company is a participant in the Regulated Money Pool and can both borrow and invest funds.
 Borrowings from and investments in the Regulated Money Pool bear interest in accordance with the terms of the Regulated Money Pool Agreement.
-As the Company fully participates in the Regulated Money Pool rather than settling intercompany charges with cash, all changes in the intercompany money pool balance are reflected as investing or financing activities in the accompanying consolidated statements of cash flows.
+As the Company fully participates in the Regulated Money Pool rather than settling intercompany charges with cash, all changes in the intercompany money pool balance are reflected as investing or financing activities in the accompanying statements of cash flows.
 For the purpose of presentation in the statements of cash flows, it is assumed all amounts settled through the intercompany money pool are constructive cash receipts and payments, and therefore are presented as such.

 The Regulated Money Pool is funded by operating funds from participants.
 NGUSA has the ability to borrow up to \$3.0 billion from National Grid plc for working capital needs including funding of the Regulated Money Pool, if necessary.
-The Company had short-term intercompany money pool investments of \$66.2 million and \$66.5 million as of March 31, 2019 and March 31, 2018, respectively.
-The average interest rates for the intercompany money pool were 2.4% and 1.6% for the years ended March 31, 2019 and March 31, 2019, respectively.
+The Company had short-term intercompany money pool borrowings of \$18.8 million and investments of \$87.8 million as of March 31, 2019 and 2018, respectively.
+The average interest rates for the intercompany money pool were 2.4% and 1.6% for the years ended March 31, 2019 and 2018, respectively.